rwsproat/hangul/README.md

 Statistics for estimating the number of matrices (mats) needed for a Hangul Linotype machine as described in Section 3.6.4.2 of

 Brian Roark, Richard Sproat and Suyoun Yoon.
-2025.
-Tools of the
+2025. _Tools of the
-Scribe: How writing systems, technology, and human factors interact to affect the act of writing.
-Springer Nature.
+Scribe: How writing systems, technology, and human factors interact to affect the act of writing_.
+Cham: Springer Nature.

 # Installation